alex-paynedwyer/single-molecule-tools-alpd/README.md

 The `output` structure also includes collated summary lists of specific metrics and properties for rapid interrogation, e.g.:

-`LinkedStoichsList` is a list of all stoichiometry values for colocalised tracks, while
+`LinkedStoichsList` is a  list of all normalised stoichiometry values for colocalised tracks in each single channel, while
-`PairedStoichsList` shows the colocalised tracks as pairs next to each other so that they retain correlation;
+`PairedStoichsList` shows the colocalised tracks of both channels as correlated pairs;
 `unlinkDiffsMean` summarises the diffusivities of uncolocalised tracks in the format `[Ch1 mean, Ch2 mean; Ch1 s.e.m., Ch2 s.e.m.]`.

 ### Handling and visualising the analysis